vikas-gits-good/P-1_Real_IPO-Listing-Price-Prediction/README.md

 * Successfully completed project and verified deployment on AWS EC2 instance.
 [Check here](https://github.com/vikas-gits-good/P-1_Real_IPO-Listing-Price-Prediction/actions/runs/18843523877).
 * Deleted EC2 instance after use to avoid billing.
 * If prospective employers want a live demo of the project, please let me know the day before the meeting so that I can set this up again.
-* There were some website GUI design changes from the sites I scrape the data from and as a consequence the **ETL Pipeline broke**.
-This has caused issues downstream.
-I plan to rectify this after completing this project: [Psychology Q&A GraphRAG Agentic AI Chatbot](https://github.com/vikas-gits-good/P-2_Real_Agentic-AI-Chatbot-on-JAP).

 ## Results